Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Symptoms of prostate disorders include frequent urination, painful urination, reduced flow of urine, incontinence, fever, lower back pain, leg pain, impotence, loss of libido, reduced immunity, unusual insomnia, and fatigue.

 Prostate disorders sometimes develop after prolonged periods of stress.
 Immunity building herbs should be taken anytime a person experiences a crisis situation.
 Ginseng, goldenseal, yellowroot, Echinacea, dandelion, milk thistle seed, licorice, and astragalus are recommended and should be taken on a regular basis.

 Obesity and hormonal changes contribute to prostate problems.
 A healthy low-fat diet with lots of fiber can help reduce chances of prostate enlargement (and other conditions).
 Eat lots of wheat germ, pumpkin seeds, oatmeal, oat bran, brewer's yeast, sesame seeds, and sea vegetables.
-Avoid tomato juice, red meat, fried foods, refined foods, colas, alcohol, caffeine, tobacco, and over-the-counter antihistamines.
+Avoid milk, dairy products, processed meats, red meat, fried foods, refined foods, colas, alcohol, caffeine, tobacco, and over-the-counter antihistamines.

 Sitting for long periods can cause decreased circulation and may lead to prostrate problems.
 Get some exercise every day.
 St. John's Wort, prickly ash, and horse chestnut can help improve circulation.

 A simple prostate tonic can be made with lemon juice and water.
 Drink a glass every morning for two weeks.
 During the next four weeks, drink a mixture of water, cider vinegar, and honey every morning.
 Fruit juices and lots of water are good for the whole body.